 Yes.
-Bizagi Modeler allows you to import diagrams from Microsoft Office Visio or XPDL format files.
+Bizagi Modeler allows you to import diagrams from Microsoft Office Visio, XPDL or BPMN format files.
 Importing existing models will enhance agility and allow for continuous process improvement efforts.

 Yes, it is possible to import and export the extended attributes using XPDL.

 Keep in mind that you can import/export paired-up attributes (i.e., name, value).
 Hence, tables are not imported or exported.